• Why Firstup

 Share

-In this article, we’ve compiled guidance from transformation experts, CIOs and communications leaders on some of the most frequently asked questions about digital transformation technologies and strategies.
+In this article, we’ve gathered insights from transformation experts, CIOs, and communications leaders to answer the most pressing questions about digital transformation strategies and how to execute them successfully.

-• Digital transformation trends show increasing integration of AI and machine learning in business processes.
+• Digital transformation trends show increasing integration of AI in business processes.

-• Successful digital transformations hinge on cultural shifts towards continuous experimentation and innovation.
+• Successful digital transformations hinge on cultural shifts towards personalized communication journeys and strategic alignment.

-• Companies must focus on key digital transformation initiatives like process, model, domain, and cultural transformations.
+• Companies must focus on key digital transformation initiatives like process, model, domain, and workforce orchestration.

-• Operational agility through cloud modernization is essential for achieving business value.
+• Operational agility through orchestrated communication is essential for achieving business value.

-• A robust digital transformation strategy includes clear communication, feedback loops, and support systems for employees.
+• A robust digital transformation strategy includes personalized communication, feedback loops, and support systems for employees.

 What is digital transformation?

-While the definition will vary across companies and industries, at its core, digital transformation means the way organizations use digital technology to solve business challenges and create new opportunities.
+Digital transformation is the way organizations use digital technology to solve business challenges and create new opportunities.
 Digital solutions like artificial intelligence, machine learning and countless digital platforms offer the potential to enable innovation, reinvent business models, improve performance and help businesses satisfy their customers.

 Not only do your employees have to adopt new digital technologies and processes, but they need to do so readily and enthusiastically.
 That means change leaders need to overcome worker fears of becoming less relevant or losing their jobs and address the general change fatigue that can be inherent in many organizations.
 Today’s successful digital transformations rely just as much on the emotional intelligence of leadership as they do on choosing the right digital tools.